DanieleCucurachi/quantum-pde-solver/docs/improvements.md

 Another possible improvement could come from custom optimizers which work well for optimizing parametrized quantum circuits, such as quantum natural gradient.

-#### Parallel / Distributed Circuit Evaluation
+### 3. Parallel / Distributed Circuit Evaluation

 Another practical improvement is to parallelize the evaluation of multiple quantum circuits across multiple CPU cores (if running on a laptop) or nodes (if running on HPC cluster).
 For instance with `dask` you can issue each circuit required for computing the cost (e.g. for $A_x$, $A_y$, $D$, etc.) as an independent task.
 By distributing circuit simulation and measurement, the wall-clock time per time step can drop significantly.

-#### Batch & Vectorized Evaluations
-When your variational ansatz supports vectorization (e.g. through JAX’s vmap or PyTorch’s batch processing), you can evaluate multiple parameter candidates (or measurement circuits) in a single pass.
-This is useful in population-based or small exploration steps, where you evaluate cost/gradients for multiple $\lambda$ values in parallel.
-Some quantum-ML frameworks support batching of circuits or parallel evaluation primitives.
-This reduces overhead in cases where you want to explore nearby parameter sets or compute approximate gradients in batch.

-#### Warm Starts and Step Reuse
-Within a time-stepping loop, many circuits and ansatz structures remain largely the same from one time step to the next.
-You can reuse compiled/transpiled gate sequences, initial parameter guesses, and even previously computed expectation values as starting points for the next time step’s optimizer.
-This “warm start” strategy reduces redundant work in compilation or circuit construction and helps the optimizer converge faster.

-#### Hybrid Accelerator Use & Mixed Precision
+### 4. Hardware Accelerator Use & Mixed Precision

-Leverage hardware accelerators (GPUs, TPUs) using frameworks like JAX to offload linear algebra, continuous optimization, and expectation-value arithmetic.
-Additionally, use lower-precision arithmetic (e.g. float32 or bfloat16) in parts of the computation where numerical stability allows, to increase throughput.
-Combined with auto-differentiable backends, this can drastically reduce CPU load and speed up the end-to-end loop.
+Leverage hardware accelerators (GPUs, TPUs) using frameworks that support vectorization, like JAX or pytorch, to offload linear algebra, continuous optimization, and expectation-value arithmetic.
+Additionally, use lower-precision arithmetic (such as float32) in parts of the computation where numerical stability allows, to increase throughput.
+Combined with auto-differentiable backends, this can drastically reduce CPU load and speed up the computation for large size problems.

----